wolfwood/navcaps/README.md

 #### Wiring
 There is one pin for each of the 5 switches and one common pin.
-Because its possible to activate up to 3 switches at once (2 adjecent directions and 'down') integrating this switch with a keyboard matrix will require diodes on all switch pins.
+Because its possible to activate up to 3 switches at once (2 adjacent directions and 'down') integrating this switch with a keyboard matrix will require diodes on all switch pins.

 For example if using QMK `config.h` setting `DIODE_DIRECTION ROW2COL` and connecting a switch pin to each row, with the common pin as a unique column, diodes should have the stripe facing toward the switch.
 If using `DIODE_DIRECTION COL2ROW` with switch pins connected to rows and common as a new column, then diodes should face away from the switch.